SURFscz/COmanage-templatemanager/README.md

 - the `CoId` field should contain the CO template ID (required)
 - the `Name` field should contain a unique, non-existing CO name
 - the optional `Description` field contains the CO description.
 Otherwise the template description is copied.
+- the optional `api_key` field contains the new API key for the instantiated CO.
+If none is supplied, a random 32 character key is created

 This call reports the following status codes:
 - 403 Forbidden: for mismatch in API key or authentication, templates without configuration or COs for which the status is not `Template`.